netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 ### Path Metadata Reliability

 We assume that all values are correct.
 The metadata is cryptographically protected.
-It is signe by the data originator, which is the relevant AS owner.
-However, the data correctness is not verified, instead we rely on the AS onwer to be honest.
+It is signed by the data originator, which is the relevant AS owner.
+However, the data correctness is not verified, instead we rely on the AS owner to be honest.

-### Multi-Interface

-**TODO remove this?**
-This document discusses multipathing mainly in the sense of multiple paths per 4-tuple.
-Multipathing over multiple interfaces is not discussed in detail.
+## Path Selection

+We assume that a PAN protocol allows selecting paths explicitly, based, for example, on path metadata.
+Paths can be added and removed from a connection.
+Paths may have a best-before data and may expire, after which they are invalid.

 # Multipath Categorization {#categories}